This annual review covers many of the major events technology trends to watch for this coming year.

 - Peerspace provides non-traditional meeting space for corporate events, meetings, film shoots, parties and workshop in San Francisco, Silicon Valley, L.A., New York, Seattle, Austin, Chicago, Berlin, London and Paris (with more cities to come).
 Notice the almost identical layout from AirBNB, with the map view, meeting space thumbnails, user ratings, and the ability to list your own space.

-- Spacebase also has an appearance very similar to AirBNB, but more international the Peerspace or Spacer, offering space in 10 countries with website options in three languages and offices in seven countries.
+- Spacebase also has an appearance very similar to AirBNB, but more international than Peerspace or Spacer, offering venues in 10 countries with website options in three languages and offices in seven countries.

 These are among the newer sites that provide direct, online booking of meeting space and experiences.
 More are in the pipeline!
 These streamlined processes promise to save planners time and effort from traditional RFP booking engines and is a key event tech trend to watch for 2018.

 2. Event wayfinding will advance with the help of augmented reality (AR)